alanng10/class-lang/Docue/Article/Single/a.md

 It is programming error, to passed argue with different count of ref with declared param count of the maide, in the call.

 RefCallOperate has syntax that starts with "call" index word.
+The index word is followed by var name, that is the var that hold ref value that is the maide memory index.